kadas-albireo/kadas-albireo2/README.md

 * Download and extract the latest `kadas-portable-win64.zip` portable build from the [releases](https://github.com/kadas-albireo/kadas-albireo2/releases) page.
 * Run `..\kadas\bin\kadas.exe`.
 * Read the [technical manual](https://github.com/kadas-albireo/kadas-manuals/blob/master/technical/SUMMARY.md) to learn how to configure the application.
+* *Note*: To be able to use the terrain analysis functions, a heightmap needs to be defined in the project.
+The portable build contains a sample project which references a 1km resolution SRTM model.
+You can use any other model by adding the corresponding layer to the project, and marking it as heightmap from its context menu in the layer tree.

 ## Screenshots